 When that begins to happen, it will be a test for the network marketing industry and hopefully they’ll be able to handle the growth.

-For example, let’s suppose for a moment that Neil Patel decided to do an experiment and apply his marketing knowledge to build a network marketing business.
+For example, let’s suppose for a moment that Neil Patel decided to do an experiment (as he always does) and apply his marketing knowledge to build a network marketing business.

 What would happen?